 - Chilling Adventures of Sabrina: Whenever Satan manifests in a way other than Demonic Possession, it's in this form.
 Also, the Academy of the Unseen Arts has a Baphomet statue in its foyer.

-- Dungeons & Dragons has featured Baphomet "the Prince of Beasts" as a powerful Demon Lord since 1982, in which capacity he's primarily associated with Minotaurs rather than goats.
+- Dungeons & Dragons has featured Baphomet "the Prince of Beasts" as a powerful Demon Lord since 1982, in which capacity he's primarily associated with minotaurs rather than goats and depicted as a bull-man instead.
 He likes to play The Corrupter to entire societies, particularly Minotaur settlements.

-- The Devil card in standard Tarot card decks uses Baphomet as the image.
+- Tarot Cards: The Devil card in standard card decks uses Baphomet as its image.

 - In Silent Hill, Incubus, the final boss in the good endings, is patterned after Baphomet.

-- He is the final boss of the Irem shooter XMultiply.
+- X Multiply uses Baphomet as its final boss.
 Which is a little odd, since this is a science-fiction game where you've been shrunk and injected into a woman's bloodstream to eradicate a disease.